github/maintainermonth/CONTRIBUTING.md

 :+1::tada: First off, thanks for taking the time to contribute! :tada::+1:

-The following is a set of guidelines for contributing to GitHub Maintainers Month website.
+The following is a set of guidelines for contributing to GitHub Maintainer Month website.

 ## Table Of Contents